-In National Cup competitions fees will be charged at the rate of the highest team taking part in the game.
+For National Cup competitions or Division 3 Men/NBL Conference promotional playoffs fees will be charged at the rate of the highest team taking part in the game.

 The rate does not change based on whether the game is officiated with two or three referees.